papplo/curriculum/src/pages/en/assignments/dreamlake.md

   - Senior Frontend-developer
   - Ui/Ux-designer
 description: |
   As a senior frontend developer I worked with on various parts of the company's products and offerings, such as internal booking interfaces and public facing sites.
-Solid c-commerce principles and scalability were keywords in this journey.
+Solid e-commerce principles and scalability were keywords in this journey.

 tags:
   - User interface design